 Logging

-Logging is only availible in development version.
+Logging is only available in the development version.
 The integrated logging helps with troubleshooting, both for errors in the Brautomat32 firmware and for user errors.
-A serial monitor is required for the output.
-Microsoft Visual Studio Code with the Microsoft Serial Monitor extension is shown below.
-Microsoft Visual Code is free of charge and available as a stand-alone version (no installation required).
+A serial monitor is required for output.
+The following shows Microsoft Visual Studio Code with the Microsoft Serial Monitor extension.
+Microsoft Visual Code is free and available as a standalone version (no installation required).

 Logging settings